y9vad9/SketchwareManager/README.md

 ![image](https://user-images.githubusercontent.com/32961194/112753044-b9f0a680-8fde-11eb-9af2-a57b10369477.png)
 A coroutine-based library for Sketchware Management.
 Provides the ability to work with projects(its logic, views, and so on.), collections and custom elements of Sketchware mods as custom components.
-Mods such as Pro and Studio are now supported.
+Mods such as Pro and Studio (CodeGo) are now supported.

 Why this particular library?
 - **Fast**: Due to the most optimized work with Sketchware (and mods) and Kotlin's coroutines, the library works as quickly as possible.